Cloud management in the Cloud Adoption Framework

-The above steps create actionable approaches to deliver on the Cloud Adoption Framework's Manage methodology.
+The preceding steps create actionable approaches to deliver on the Cloud Adoption Framework's Manage methodology.

-As outlined in the business alignment article, not all workloads are mission critical.
+As discussed in the business alignment article, not all workloads are mission critical.
 Within any portfolio are various degrees of operational management needs.
-Business alignment efforts aid in capturing the business impact and negotiating management costs with the business to ensure the most appropriate operational management processes and tools.
+Business alignment efforts aid in capturing the business impact and negotiating management costs with the business, to ensure the most appropriate operational management processes and tools.

-The guidance in this section of the Cloud Adoption Framework serves two purposes:
+The guidance in the manage section of the Cloud Adoption Framework serves two purposes:

-- Provide examples of actionable operations management approaches that represent common experiences often encountered by customers.
+- Provides examples of actionable operations management approaches that represent common experiences often encountered by customers.

-- Help you create personalized management solutions based on business commitments.
+- Helps you create personalized management solutions based on business commitments.

 This content is intended for use by the cloud operations team.
 It's also relevant to cloud architects who need to develop a strong foundation in cloud operations or cloud design principles.

 The content in the Cloud Adoption Framework affects the business, technology, and culture of enterprises.
 This section of the Cloud Adoption Framework interacts heavily with IT operations, IT governance, finance, line-of-business leaders, networking, identity, and cloud adoption teams.
 Various dependencies on these personnel require a facilitative approach by the cloud architects who are using this guidance.
 Facilitation with these teams is seldom a one-time effort.

 The cloud architect serves as the thought leader and facilitator to bring these audiences together.
 The content in this collection of guides is designed to help the cloud architect facilitate the right conversation, with the right audience, to drive necessary decisions.
 Business transformation that's empowered by the cloud depends on the cloud architect to help guide decisions throughout the business and IT.